Maine customers warned of power bill scam

 There has been no breach of personal information at CMP as far as she knows, but scammers can be very good at manipulating people to give up personal information.

-“Most customers see this for what it is, which is a scam, but some people do get taken in.”
+“Most customers see this for what it is, which is a scam, but some people do get taken in,” Rice said.

 Twitter: @PeteL_McGuire